Hydrocortisone acetate suppositoriesPronunciation

 Brand Name: Examples include Anusol-HC and Hemorrhoidal-HC

-Hydrocortisone acetate suppositories is used for:
+Hydrocortisone acetate suppositories are used for:

 Reducing swelling, itching, and discomfort associated with certain rectal conditions, including hemorrhoids.